HackBulgaria/Programming101-Java-2016/week12/Drone-Delivery-System/README.md

 ## How deliveries are made

-* When we receive a supply request we will simply update our information at the warehouse and log a message about the supply.

 * When we receive a delivery request we will try to execute it.
 If we can execute the delivery request we should log a message.
 If we cannot process the current request now we should log a message with the reason why we cannot process the task.